learn-co-curriculum/js-basics-online-shopping-lab/README.md

 ## Instructions

++ We've given you a function `setCart()` which takes one argument, an array, and sets `cart` (a variable that we've provided) to that array.

-+ We've given you a function `total` which does not accept any arguments.
++ We've also given you a function `total` which does not accept any arguments.
 It iterates over the items in `cart` and adds up their prices, then returns the total.

 + Define a global variable (use `var` at the top level) called `cart`.
 Initialize it as an empty array.

 + Define a function `getCart` that takes no arguments and returns the `cart`.

-+ Define a function `setCart` that takes one argument, an array, and sets `cart` equal to that array.
-(Note that we can't call `setCart`'s argument "cart"!)

 + Define a function `addToCart`.
 This function should accept one argument, the item the user wants to purchase and the cart.
     This function should automatically set a price for this item by generating a random number between 0 and 100.
 (Hint: `Math.random()` generates a random number in [0, 1] (0 inclusive, 1 non-inclusive); `Math.floor()` rounds a number down to the nearest integer.)